 Instead of being adjusted for relative difficulty, AWA essay questions are adjusted for differences between multiple scorers.
 Each AWA essay is given to a human scorer.
 At the same time, the essay is also submitted to a computer scorer, ETS’s e-rater scoring engine.
 If the human score and the computer score for an AWA essay are similar, the final score for the essay will be an average of the human and computer scores.

 However, if the e-rater score is is a lot different from the human score, a second human scorer will step in and give the essay an additional rating.
 In that case, the essay score will be the average of the two human scores.
 Your score for the AWA section as a whole will be the average of your scores on both the Issue essay and the Argument essay.

 How to use ETS’s scoring systems to predict your GRE score

 As you’ll recall, the adjustments that ETS makes to Quant and Verbal raw scores are small adjustments.
 This means that raw score conversion is a good indicator of the adjusted score you’d get on the real exam.
-To give an example, suppose you get 30 questions right out of 40 in a practice GRE Quants section.
-Based on this raw practice score, you can predict a real GRE score of 160 for Quants… give or take a few points.
+To give an example, suppose you get 30 questions right out of 40 in a practice GRE Quant section.
+Based on this GRE raw score, you can predict a real GRE score of 160 for Quant… give or take a few points.

 For AWA, predicting your score is a little more complex, but it can be done.
 You can self-assess your essays by consulting ETS’s AWA Issue Task, and Argument Task scoring guides.
 But sometimes self-assessment isn’t enough.
 It can be hard to look at your own writing in a clear, objective way.
 To predict your GRE score for AWA, get some assistance.
 A teacher, a study buddy, or a GRE forum can help you gauge your practice AWA performance.